-18 West Coast Restaurant Chains the Entire Country Needs
+12 California Restaurant Chains the Entire Country Needs

-The West Coast is commonly referred to as the best coast, and with good reason.
-Beyond all its physical beauty, it’s also home to some of the best regional restaurant chains in America.
-Yet for most folks outside the area, the conversation starts and stops with In-N-Out.
+The West Coast is commonly referred to as the best coast, and with good reason—in addition to the perennial sunny weather and laidback residents, it’s also home to some of the best restaurant chains in the country.
+Yet for most people outside the region, the conversation surrounding fast casual chains within the Golden State starts and stops with In-N-Out.
 It makes sense.
 In-N-Out's largely considered one of the greatest burger chains out there (by a lot of people, anyway), and most people have seen The Big Lebowski.

 Why you need them: King Taco has consistently been feeding Angelenos delicious Mexican fare since 1974.
 What began as a converted ice cream truck has flourished into 22 brick-and-mortar locations featuring burritos and tacos composed of juicy meats (the al pastor is essential and cooked on a traditional rotating spit) and freshly made salsa, including a salsa verde so smoky, tangy, and bright you’d be forgiven for drinking it as a post-meal shot.
 If those King Taco staples don’t pique your interest, their nachos, quesadillas, sopes, and tamales are solid options as well, with rotisserie chicken at select locations.
 The best part is King Taco is open late (one of their LA locations is 24 hours for a large portion of the week), making it the perfect late-night meal to sop up your liquor intake after a night out.

 Why you need them: Roscoe’s Chicken and Waffles is a Los Angeles institution.
 Herb Hudson, a Harlem native, founded the joint back in 1975; since then, its popularity has only grown, and it's largely credited as being instrumental in America's now-omnipresent chicken & waffles obsession.
 Is there a greater combination than crispy chicken wings, Louisiana hot sauce, and a fluffy, steaming waffle that turns to pure, magical bliss when it gets soaked in hot syrup?
-The chicken -- fried up in a cast-iron skillet, as God intended -- is the perfect combination of crispy skin on the outside, and juicy meat on the inside.
+The chicken—fried up in a cast-iron skillet, as God intended—is the perfect combination of crispy skin on the outside, and juicy meat on the inside.
 If this signature combination isn’t your thing for some seriously odd reason, the widely celebrated soul food chain also serves up other Southern classics that include hot water cornbread, mac & cheese, greens, and red beans and rice.
 For those going through withdrawals due to lack of a nearby restaurant, Roscoe's has started selling those wings in grocery store freezers, though we're guessing that pairing them with Eggos wouldn't create the same culinary alchemy as the real thing.

 Super Duper Burgers was an early adopter in the new-ish wave of burger joints that's fully committed to sustainability, from its locally sourced meats to its fully compostable packaging.
 But that doesn't mean you're here getting a baked tofu burger on whole wheat.
 These burgers are huge, juicy, and highly addictive, with the signature burger stacking two 4-ounce patties high and dripping in cheese and juices courtesy of medium-cooked patties (don't skimp on the housemade pickles, either).
 These are messy burgers that inevitably become part of your outfit for the day, and they're glorious.
 Pair them up with garlic fries and a side of housemade mayo and chase them with a spiked organic shake or some fresh donuts and you'll realize that that whole Super Duper thing isn't just a clever name.